I still have no memories of the first year of my daughter’s life.

-My first son, William, was just one day old when he died in 2005.
-During and after my 11-year-old son’s and nine-year-old daughter’s pregnancies I struggled with a number of mental health problems.
-With Joel, I felt very anxious whilst pregnant with him, and then felt isolated and depressed following his birth.
-With Trinity, my postnatal depression was more severe; I also developed maternal OCD and post-traumatic stress disorder, and during her pregnancy I battled with anxiety and depression again.
+My first son was just one day old when he died in 2005.
+During and after my subsequent pregnancies I struggled with a number of mental health problems.
+With my youngest boy, I felt very anxious whilst pregnant, and then isolated and depressed following his birth.
+With my daughter, my postnatal depression was more severe; I also developed maternal OCD and post-traumatic stress disorder, and during her pregnancy, I battled with anxiety and depression again.

 Crucial peer support

-Following Trinity’s birth, I attended my local Mother and Baby Unit [MBU].
-It was day two there and I was very low – I felt ‘zombie like’ and disconnected from the world around me.
+Following my daughter’s birth, I attended my local Mother and Baby Unit [MBU].
+It was day two there and I was very low – I felt ‘zombie-like’ and disconnected from the world around me.
 A member of the MBU team came over and held my hand and explained that they understood what day two meant to me and that I wasn’t going to be on my own.
 I hadn’t joined up the dots of feeling disconnected with the acknowledgement that our first son had died on day two.

 Need specialist care

-I would like to use my experience to highlight the need for specialist services and individual care during pregnancy and following it.
-I think its really important that women have access to MBUs, and that MBUs support the whole family, especially when the mum has other children and may be feeling estranged from them whilst with her new baby.
+I want to use my experience to highlight the need for specialist services and individual care during and after pregnancy.
+I think it’s really important that women have access to MBUs, and that MBUs support the whole family, especially when the mum has other children and may be feeling estranged from them whilst with her new baby.